Chimera uses apk-tools

 # apk add chimera-repo-main-debug

-# apk add chimera-repo-contrib-debug
+# apk add chimera-repo-user-debug

 After that, refresh your indexes.
 The debug packages are suffixed with -dbg